$H(\textrm{div})$-conforming Finite Element Tensors with Constraints: Geometric Decompositions of Matrix Face Elements

 We start from the tensor product of the Lagrange element and the symmetric matrix $\mathbb S$:

-The construction process is similar to the traceless case in which a $t-n$ decomposition of $\mathbb S$ is the key.
-Additional complication arises as the $n(n-1)/2$ symmetry constraint is more complicated than only $1$ traceless constraint.
+The construction process is similar to the traceless case in which $t$-$n$ decompositions of $\mathbb S$ at sub-simplices are the key.
+Additional complication arises as the $n(n-1)/2$ symmetry constraints are more complicated than only $1$ traceless constraint.